State and Local Policy Database

 DCSEU offers programs that include incentives for water saving measures like water heaters, thermostatically initiated shower restriction valves, and efficient clothes washers.
 The District of Columbia offers water efficiency programs separately from the energy utilities.
 The District of Columbia Water and Sewer Authority (DC Water) developed the award-winning High Usage Notification Application (HUNA) as a free service to proactively notify customers of high-water use - including unknown household leaks, sprinklers accidentally left running, or ruptured washing machine hoses.

 Sustainable DC 2.0 established a goal to decrease potable water consumption by 20% from a 2012 baseline by the end of 2032.
-The 2021 Sustainable DC progress report shows a 19.4% reduction in per capita water consumption.
+The 2021 Sustainable DC progress report shows a 19.4% reduction in per catia water consumption.
 Supporting actions include updating the District’s building codes to increase water-efficiency standards and allow the use of alternative water systems, developing incentives for water-efficiency measure in landscaping and buildings, and piloting water efficiency projects in District Government buildings to lead by example.
 DC Water is committed to protecting and preserving the national and local water supply through encouraging water-efficient practices, products, and services.
 By partnering with the EPA’s WaterSense program, DC Water will offer consumers useful water-saving techniques and encourage them to look for WaterSense labeled products, when making product choices.
 These products use about 20% less water and perform as well as, or better than, conventional models.
 Supporting actions include updating the District’s building codes to increase water-efficiency standards and allow the use of alternative water systems, developing incentives for water-efficiency measure in landscaping and buildings, and piloting water efficiency projects in District Government buildings to lead by example.
 Progress toward the Sustainable DC 2.0 goal is included in the annual progress report.

 Water Plant Efficiency and Self-Generation

-DC Water, the regional water utility, operates an anaerobic digester to generate electricity and steam from solid waste.
+DC Water has pursued several projects to reduce energy used for wastewater treatment.
+It has systematically retrofitted diffuser equipment at the Blue Plains treatment to significantly reduce energy consumed through the treatment process.
+It has also been improving tidal gates on an ongoing basis to reduce infiltration and water treatment volume.
+DC Water operates an anaerobic digester to generate electricity and steam from solid waste.
 The energy facility at the Blue Plains Advanced Wastewater Treatment Plant uses the solids left over at the end of the wastewater treatment process to create electricity and steam.
 The project reduces the energy needs of the massive plant by about a third.
 DC Water expects to expand the capacity and efficiency of the system to meet even more of its energy load in the near future.
 The Bioenergy facility opened in 2015.
 It uses thermal hydrolysis to maximize anaerobic digestion.
-Blue Plains is the first site in North America to utilize this technology.
-In recognition of this project, the District of Columbia and DC Water were one of four finalists from across the globe in the “clean energy” category in the C40 Cities awards in December 2016.
-DC Water also operates a wastewater-sourced thermal energy system at its headquarters and plans to begin Phase 1 of a 4.5 MW solar installation at Blue Plains Treatment Plant in 2021.
+DC Water also operates a wastewater-sourced thermal energy system at its headquarters In FY22, renewable energy provided 43 percent of DC Water's total energy use.
+This was made possible, in part, by the Phase 1 Solar Program at Blue Plains Advanced Wastewater Treatment Plant.

-Last Updated: July 2021
+Last Updated: August 2023

 Local Government Score: